JeremiahKaren/35percent.github.io/redefining-social-rent.md

 *Redeveloped Silwood estate*

 ## Aylesbury estate
-Given Notting Hill's track record for tenure substitutions and Southwark's complicity, we are under no illusion as to what kind of 'social rented' housing will
+Given Notting Hill's track record for tenure substitutions and Southwark's complicity, we are under no illusion as to what kind of 'social rented' housing Notting Hill will provide in its redevelopment of the Aylesbury.
+We have documented on [this page](/aylesbury-estate) how Notting Hill's GLA funding agreement for the Aylesbury, ties it to the provision of affordable rent rather than social rent.